fullstack-pw/cks/docs/backend_design.md

 # docs/backend-design.md - Technical design document for the backend service

-# KillerKoda-Local Backend Service Design
+# cks-Local Backend Service Design

 ## Overview

-The KillerKoda-Local backend service is responsible for managing CKS practice environments, provisioning Kubernetes clusters using KubeVirt, and facilitating scenario execution and validation.
+The cks-Local backend service is responsible for managing CKS practice environments, provisioning Kubernetes clusters using KubeVirt, and facilitating scenario execution and validation.
 This document outlines the technical design of this service.

 ## Architecture